-This section provides quick-start instructions for installing Pivotal tc Server Standard Edition, creating a tc Runtime instance, and starting the tc Runtime instance.
+This section provides quick-start instructions for installing VMware tc Server Standard Edition, creating a tc Runtime instance, and starting the tc Runtime instance.

 These steps will install and setup tc Server similar to how the RPM packages install tc Server.
 The directory locations are recommended but not required.